 Do your diligence

-For example, many retailers are discounting the new Mac Mini M1, but they are discounting the cheapest of the two versions which has only 8 GB of memory compared to the "high-end" model which has 16 GB of Memory.
-Many people are caught in this trap, and later they know the lower performance Mac Mini M1 can't do everything they wanted to do.
+For example, many retailers are discounting the new Mac Mini M1, but they are discounting the cheapest of the two versions which have only 8 GB of memory compared to the "high-end" model which has 16 GB of Memory.
+Many people are caught in this trap, and later they know the lower-performance Mac Mini M1 can't do everything they wanted to do.